mel-project/melnode/commands/themelio-client/src/README.md

 # Themelio Client CLI Tool

-The code is structured to support an interactive and non-interactive mode.
+The code is structured to support an interactive mode and a non-interactive mode.

-The common crate contains modules used by interactive and non-interactive modes.
-It depends on the wallet crate.
+The common crate contains modules used by both non-interactive and interactive modules.
+The common module also depends on the wallet crate.

+Executors execute a commands using wallets, wallet managers and io modules

-Executors execute commands, runners run commands in a loop until an exit command is invoked using a dispatch method.
+Runners run commands in a loop until an exit command is invoked.
+They invoke input, output and a dispatch method.

 Interactive mode uses serde_scan to parse and match inputs.